flyway/flywaydb.org/documentation/command/clean.md

 # Clean

-Drops all objects in the configured schemas.
+Drops all objects (tables, views, procedures, triggers, ...) in the configured schemas.

+The schemas are cleaned in the order specified by the [`schemas`](/documentation/configuration/parameters/schemas) and [`defaultSchema`](/documentation/configuration/parameters/defaultSchema) property.

 ![Clean](/assets/balsamiq/command-clean.png)